aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pcl-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PCL to DOCM" h2="Render PCL to DOCM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PCL to DOCM?</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+However, it is not suitable for editing and manipulating documents.
+The Microsoft Word Open XML Macro-Enabled Document (DOCM) format is a version of the DOC format that supports macros and other advanced features.
+Converting PCL to DOCM allows users to take advantage of these features and edit documents more easily.

+<h2>How Aspose.Total Helps for PCL to DOCM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PCL to DOCM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PCL file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOCM.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PCL to DOCM in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert PCL file format to DOC.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export DOC to DOCM.
+This makes it easy for developers to quickly and efficiently convert PCL to DOCM.
+Moreover, Aspose.Total for C++ also provides a wide range of other features, such as the ability to create, edit, and manipulate PDF, Word, Excel, PowerPoint, and other popular file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}